 ehCOS SmartICU has already been implemented in four intensive care units of the hospital, where 224 healthcare professionals have treated 762 patients with its help.

-everis and NTTD announce the start of the final piloting phase of the ehCOS SmartICU solution ehCOS SmartICU has already been implemented in four intensive care units of the hospital, where 224 healthcare professionals have treated 762 patients with its help. in the Virgen del Rocio University Hospital.
+everis and NTTD announce the start of the final piloting phase of the ehCOS SmartICU solution ehCOS SmartICU has already been implemented in four intensive care units of Virgen del Rocio University Hospital, where 224 healthcare professionals have treated 762 patients with its help.
 This phase sees the incorporation of 22 new beds in the Traumatology and Burns intensive care unit, as well as the first testing of the predictive alerts system developed by hospital clinicians and engineers.

-The ease of learning and user-friendliness of the system promote the growth of its adoption
+The learning ease and user friendliness of the system promotes the growth of its adoption

 With two months to go before the completion of the pilot phase, ehCOS SmartICU has already been implemented in four intensive care units of the hospital, where 224 healthcare professionals have treated 762 patients with its help.

 Gone are the days when the data of critical patients connected to numerous monitoring devices were disintegrated in their medical records, like a black hole sucking in the information.

 This solution developed by everis, NTT Data and an experimented team of clinicians of ICUs at Virgen del Rocio University Hospital, gives way to the creation of a smarter digital ICU”, explains Rafael Garrido, Managing Partner at everis.

 The automatic registration of information from the devices and systems connected to the patient allows professionals to dedicate more time to their care and attention.
 This significantly increases patient safety by providing doctors and nurses with second-by-second clinical information of the patient’s episode in the ICU.
 Furthermore, it also allows access to the patient’s retrospective information located in their files, providing the healthcare provider with greater support for more accurate decision-making.